LunaTheArcticFox/Starbound-Mod-Manager/README.md

 Starbound-Mod-Manager
 =====================

 A mod manager for Starbound.

-Requires the following libraries: zip4j (1.3.1)
-javafx (jfxrt.jar)
+This is the development branch for version 2.0 and most features are not yet implemented.

+This project requires Maven.